 - The Pennsylvania School Employees Retirement System (PSERS), a State-wide multiemployer pension plan covering substantially all of the District's employees as well as most of the employees of all of the public school employees in the State, has experienced a significant funding shortfall.
 There is uncertainty as to the extent of and resolution of this shortfall but the current plan to resolve the shortfall includes increases in required employer contributions which have had and will continue to have a negative financial impact on the District. - The District has been identified by the Pennsylvania Department of Education as a "financially distressed" district under the Commonwealth's Act 141 of 2012.
 A requirement of that Act is, among other things, for the Secretary of Education of the Commonwealth to appoint a Chief Recovery Officer who is responsible to develop a Financial Recovery Plan for the District and to monitor the progress of the District towards fulfilling the requirements of that plan.
 A Plan has been developed and the work towards achieving the goals of the Recovery Plan is ongoing. - The District is an urban District with limited local resources.
-As such, the District is to a significant extent dependent upon the financial support of the Commonwealth. - The District is currently operating under an order of disaster emergency by the Governor of the Commonwealth of Pennsylvania responding to the health emergency created by the coronavirus ("COVID-19") outbreak.
-At present, in accordance with that order, our schools are closed and essentially all operations have ceased.
-It is not determinable at this time when the District may resume normal operations or what the financial impact of this shutdown will have on the District.
+As such, the District is to a significant extent dependent upon the financial support of the Commonwealth. - During the last 3-1/2 months of the fiscal year 06/30/2020, the District was operating under an order of disaster emergency by the Governor of the Commonwealth of Pennsylvania responding to the health emergency created by the coronavirus ("COVID-19") outbreak, resulting in physical school closures and minimal operations.
+After July 1, the Governor along with related state agencies gave recommendations for school instruction coordination but have not mandated any closure of operations.
+At the time of this audit, the District was maintaining instruction through virtual means and weighing the pros and cons of re-introducing students back into the classroom.
+It is not determinable at this time when the District may resume normal operations or what the financial impact of this change in operations will have on the District.

-SCHOOL DISTRICT OF THE CITY OF YORK STATEMENT OF NET POSITION JUNE 30, 2019
+SCHOOL DISTRICT OF THE CITY OF YORK STATEMENT OF NET POSITION JUNE 30, 2020